Shipping to Mainland Britain Only

 After his retirement in 1936, Gardner returned to England, settling down near the New Forest.
 Here he joined an occult group called the New Forest Covern and immediately began supplementing the coven’s existing rituals with ideas borrowed from Freemasonry, ceremonial magic and the writings of Aleister Crowley to form the Gardnerian tradition of Wicca.

 Yet, Gardner was not just a practitioner but also author, anthropologist and a vocal advocate for the rights of witches, championing the idea that witchcraft was a legitimate spiritual practice.
 In 1954, Gardner published his seminal work, Witchcraft Today, which introduced thousands of readers to the beliefs, rituals, and ethics surrounding Wicca.
-His writings were pivotal in shifting public perception of witches from malevolent figures to the benign practitioners of a nature-based spirituality.
+His later work, The Meaning of Witchcraft (1959) was the first sympathetic book written from the point of view of a practicing witch.
+Such writings were pivotal in shifting public perception of witches from malevolent figures to the benign practitioners of a nature-based spirituality.

 Wicca, often described as a contemporary pagan movement, is a magical and spiritual path that reveres the Earth and its cycles.
 Gardner’s influence was central to establishing Wicca as a recognized and organized practice.
 He outlined three major principles that would become foundational to Wicca: